skrodahl/NewTon/Docs/PARKING-LOT.md

 - Add directional arrows to FRONTSIDE and BACKSIDE labels
 - Status line, include Lane and Referee information
 - Tournament bracket visual cues and captions
+- Experimental: Zoom in on specific match when hovering over it

 ## Later
 *Not urgent but worth tracking*